Society of United Irishmen: Mobilisation and repression

 On 15 December 1796, Tone arrived off Bantry Bay with a French fleet carrying about 14,450 men, and a large supply of war material, under the command of Louis Lazare Hoche.
 A gale prevented a landing.
 Hoche's unexpected death on his return to France was a blow to what had been Tone's adept handling of the politics of the French Directory.
 With the forces (and ambition) that might have allowed a second attempt upon Ireland, Hoche's rival, Napoleon, sailed in May 1798 for Egypt.

 Bantry Bay nonetheless made real the prospect of French intervention for which it was clear the forces available to the Crown were unprepared.
 At the same time, the government was shutting down attempts at political conciliation.
 In the new year, it announced that any further discussion in parliament of grievances serving in the country as "pretexts for treasonable practices" would result in adjournment.

 In April 1797, William Orr was charged under the Insurrection Act with administering the United test to two soldiers.
 The movement's first acclaimed martyr, he was hanged in October.
 Orr's arrest in Antrim signalled the onset of General Lake's "dragooning of Ulster".
 For the authorities its urgency was underscored by public expressions of solidarity with those detained.
 The Northern Star reported that after Orr was detained, between five and six hundred of his neighbours assembled and brought in his entire harvest.
 When Samuel Nielson was taken in September, fifteen hundred people were said to have dug his potatoes in seven minutes.
 Such "hasty diggings" (traditionally accorded by families visited by misfortune) often occasioned mustering and drilling – men, shouldering their spades, marching four to six deep accompanied by the sounding of horns.
 In May 1797, Yeomanry and Fencibles charged one such gathering near Cootehill in Cavan killing eleven and injuring many more.

 With his troops' reputation for half-hanging, pitch-capping and other interrogative refinements travelling before him, at the end of 1797 Lake tuned his attention to disarming Leinster and Munster.
-As in the north, following Bantry societies in the south flooded with new members.
-In Leinster the new system took hold: the various republican clubs and cover lodges, and much of Defender network, were marshalled through delegate committees under a provincial executive in Dublin Among others who were to serve on the executive were Thomas Addis Emmet; Richard McCormick, Tone's replacement as secretary to the Catholic Committee; the Sheares brothers (witnesses to the execution of Louis XVI) and two disillusioned parliamentary patriots: the future Napoleonic general Arthur O'Connor and the popular Lord Edward Fitzgerald.
+With a license to "treat the people with as much harshness as possible" and to dragoon young men into militia service, Lake broke the movement in Munster.
+In May 1797, the entire committee of the relatively strong United organisation that the Sheares brothers (witnesses to the execution of Louis XVI) had built in Cork City were arrested..
+But in Leinster the new system took hold.
+The various republican clubs and cover lodges, and much of Defender network, were marshalled through delegate committees under a provincial executive in Dublin Among others who were to serve on the executive were Thomas Addis Emmet; Richard McCormick, Tone's replacement as secretary to the Catholic Committee; the Sheares brothers and two disillusioned parliamentary patriots: the future Napoleonic general Arthur O'Connor and the popular Lord Edward Fitzgerald.